munificent/craftinginterpreters/book/statements-and-state.md

             | equality ;
 ```

-The expression rule redirects to what is now the lowest precedence rule, `assignment`.
-That rule can be an identifier followed by an `=` and a new value.
-Or it can be an `equality` expression, which is the next higher precedence level and ultimately includes all of the other expression forms.
+The new `assignment` rule can be an identifier followed by an `=` and an
+expression for the value, or it can be an `equality` expression.
+Later,

-Later, `assignment` will get a little more complex when we support property setters on objects, like:
+`assignment` will get more complex when we add property setters on objects,
+like:

 ```lox
 instance.field = "value";